-We analyse, edit, negotiate, prosecute and defend non-compete (non-solicitation) clauses in Employment / Labour Agreements in Switzerland.
+We analyse, draft, negotiate, prosecute and defend non-competition (non-solicitation clauses in Swiss Employment / labour agreements within Switzerland.

-The validity and enforceability of non-competition clauses/restrictive covenants strongly depend on the form, the wording, the reasons for the termination of the employment as well as other requirements.
-A strong non-competition clause may indeed prevent employees from taking up a new job, while a soft one is very difficult to enforce.
+The validity and enforceability of non-competition clauses/restrictive covenants depend heavily on the form, the wording, the reasons for termination of the employment relationship and other requirements.
+A strong non-competition clause can actually prevent employees from taking up new employment, while a weak one is very difficult to enforce.

-In order for the employer to ease the enforceability of non-compete clauses, penalty payments may be agreed in an employment agreement / work contract.
-Normally, they can add up to a yearly salary.
+In order to make it easier for the employer to enforce non-competition clauses, penalty payments can be agreed in an employment contract.
+They can usually amount to a year's salary.

-The Swiss Law doesn't provide for monthly compensations for non-compete / restrictive covenants / non-solicitation obligations.
+Swiss law doesn't provide for monthly compensation for non-compete / restrictive covenants / non-solicitation.
 However, they can be agreed in the employment contract.

-Our law office is located in the center of Zurich city, Switzerland.
-Click here to read more about our collaboration.
+Our office is located in the centre of Zurich, Switzerland.
+Click here to find out more about working with us.